thealio/fzffm/README.md

 ![image 2](screenshots/screenshot 2.png)

  The terminal emulator used is **kitty** (thus the easy image preview).

-Shortly a new edition will be uploaded to run this script on *any  other known terminal emulator*, using **uberzug**.
+Experimental preview support addedd to run this script on *any  other known terminal emulator*, using **uberzug**.

 ![image 3](screenshots/screenshot 3.png)